 We understand that the proposal intends to create a new entity called the post transition IANA (PTI) that will be awarded contract by ICANN to operate the IANA function for names.
 However, we have the following observation about PTI:

-It is not yet clear how PTI would be setup i.e whether subsidiary or Affiliate to ICANN as we believe either of them comes with different sets of implications.
+It is not yet clear how PTI would be setup i.e. whether subsidiary or Affiliate to ICANN as we believe either of them comes with different sets of implications.

 The expected composition of PTI board is yet to be defined and we see that as a critical aspect of this proposal that would determine our position regarding the whole proposal